iVibhuti/Msc-CA-CM2/Aradhya/Assignment 2/readme.md

 Setup -
 Download and place the files in a directory.
 Ensure that input.txt and SVD.py and all other files are in same directory.

-Input file -
-input.txt file is simply a comma separated structure.
-Each line represents row in the matrix.
-Each line has 3 values separated by comma which represents columns.